Using the GSA Contract-Awarded Labor Category (CALC) Tool

 How Should You Use the GSA CALC Tool?

 To start, you’ll want to do a general search based on the labor category of choice.
 You can either put in a general search or only search for labor categories that match your exact labor category title–this will narrow the results if you are looking for more specific data.
+You can also search by vendor name and contract number if you want detailed information on a certain competitor.

 While there is great general information on software engineers awarded on GSA contracts, you can also use the GSA CALC tool to get a little bit more granular.